bobf/orchestration/README.md

 rake orchestration:install server=unicorn # (or 'puma' [default], etc.)
 ```

+To rebuild all build-out at any time, pass `force=yes` to the above install command.

 You will be prompted to enter values for your _Docker_ organisation and repository name.

-For example, the respective organisation and repository for https://hub.docker.com/r/redislabs/redis/ are `redislabs` and `redis`.
+For example, the _organisation_ and _repository_ for https://hub.docker.com/r/redislabs/redis/ are `redislabs` and `redis` respectively.
 If you are unsure of these values, they can be modified later by editing `.orchestration.yml` in the root of your project directory.

-You are encouraged to modify this build-out to suit your application's needs.
-Once it has been generated, it belongs to the application.

-To rebuild all build-out at any time, pass `force=yes` to the above install command.

 #### Configuration files